RalphAyala/github-tutorial/README.md

   * Follow the instructions of what it says to create your account
   * Lastly you made your own account and welcome to `GitHub`

-SSH in `Github` is used
+SSH in `Github` is used when it comes to making a repo on cloud9 you want to make sure you always click on SSH when creating a repo.
+GitHub will ask you that.
+Then you will be asked to copy and paste certain things to your cloud9 code to make sure `GitHub` is connected to your cloud9 repo.

 ---
 ## **Repository Setup**
 To make a Repository you need to do this list of steps.
 1. Sign in to your c9.io account if u don't have one here is a link to get started and click "sign up".
 Follow the instructions once you get in. [cloud9](https://c9.io/)
-2. Create a work space in the account to get started
+2. Create a work space in the account to get started.
 3. To make a repo (Repository) you neeed to go to "window" and click "New terminal".
 4. You should see `workspace`in the terminal stay on that workspace for now.
 Then as you are in that terminal type `mkdir` and then a title name you want to create.
 5. Next you want to click `cd` and the title name of your file and it will take you to that file.